 - 1. Arguments passed to structlog.wrap_logger() always take the highest precedence over configuration.
 That means that you can overwrite whatever you've configured for each logger respectively. - 2.
 If you leave them on None, structlog will check whether you've configured default values using structlog.configure() and uses them if so. - 3.
-If you haven't configured or passed anything at all, the default fallback values are used which means collections.OrderedDict for context and [StackInfoRenderer, format_exc_info(), KeyValueRenderer] for the processor chain, and False for cache_logger_on_first_use.
+If you haven't configured or passed anything at all, the default fallback values try to be convenient and development-friendly.

-If necessary, you can always reset your global configuration back to default values using structlog. reset_defaults().
+If necessary, you can always reset your global configuration back to default values using structlog. reset defaults().
 That can be handy in tests.